Growing Basil From Cuttings

 Growing Basil From Cuttings - The Soil Method

-For a more direct planting approach, place your basil cutting directly into some potting soil.
+For a more direct planting approach, place your basil cutting directly into potting soil.
 I find this one to be a little more hit-or-miss, but is a bit simpler than the above water method.

 Prepare Your Containers

 To use potting soil to plant cuttings, you’ll need a few supplies.
 First, you’ll need a pot with a diameter of 4 inches and drainage holes.
 You’ll also need potting mix, plastic plant domes or clear plastic bags, and a few basil cuttings.
+Feel free to use a lot here to increase your chances, you can always cut back your seedlings if the container is overcrowded.

 Take The Basil Cutting